This page provides answers to some frequently asked questions (FAQs).

 The process is automated.
 The Compatibility Test Suite generates a report that can be provided to Google to verify compatibility.
 Eventually we intend to provide self-service tools to upload these reports to a public database.

-Who determines what will be part of the compatibility definition?
+Who determines the compatibility definition?

 How long will each Android version be supported for new devices?